 The pool had bubble jets that were not as hard as the ones in the jacuzzi, so we didn’t spend so much time here.
 Also, there seemed like a bubble bed, too, that was not working.
 Luljetta should work more in this area.

 Finally, the gorgeous infinity pool

 From the hydromassage pool, we got lost looking for the famous infinity pool overlooking the mountains.
 We found ourselves in a gorgeous lounge – the cabin lounge.
-The walls were wood with one sidewall as glass that was gorgeous on sunset.
-There are comfy sofas, a bed and some games like chess and sungka around.
+The walls were made of woods, with one sidewall as glass that was gorgeous on sunset.
+There were comfy sofas, a bed and some games like chess and sungka around.

 There was a staircase from the cabin lounge down to the famous infinity pool.
-It was extra gorgeous with the sun setting down over the mountains of Rizal.
-I was hoping that the water is warm because of the cold October breeze, but it was not, so we spent maybe only 30 minutes, mostly taking photos.
+It was extra gorgeous, with the sun setting down over the mountains of Rizal.
+I was hoping that the water was warm because of the cold October breeze, but it was not, so we spent maybe only 30 minutes, mostly taking photos.